Top Strategies And Heavy Metal Chelating Foods To Treat Heavy Metal Toxicity

 Other Important Heavy Metal Chelating Foods

 Fermented foods: Fermented foods are some of the best foods that are able to break down heavy metals and toxins in the body for elimination.
 Add any of these homemade foods in your diet to detoxify your body of heavy metals toxicity: sauerkraut, kimchi, kefir.

 Garlic: Besides being a powerful natural antibiotic, garlic is great at preventing cadmium and mercury toxicity.
 A study on rats confirmed that garlic can decrease the accumulation of these heavy metals in the bones, liver, and kidneys, thus drastically lowering the potential damage they impose.
 The best way to ingest garlic for heavy metals, is to swallow a couple of minced raw cloves and drink a couple of glasses of water after that.
 As an alternative, you can add garlic to your dishes for some extra cleansing, or make this 52-clove garlic soup.

 Curcumin (turmeric): If you suspect that your body might be suffering from heavy metal toxicity, stock up on turmeric.
 This spice is not only delicious but also highly beneficial for your health in matters of fighting heavy metal toxicity.
 Turmeric reduces oxidative stress, treats lead and cadmium poisoning, and protects your liver from metal-induced damage.
-Find out here, how much turmeric to take.
+Find out here, how much turmeric to take and how to grow turmeric at home too!

 Foods rich in alpha-lipoic acid: Alpha-lipoic acid is a powerful antioxidant that enhances the production of other antioxidants (like vitamins E and C) in your body AND has significant metal-binding properties.
 By “grabbing” the heavy metals deposited in your body, alpha-lipoic acid helps your organism to excrete them for good.
 Foods rich in this substance include spinach, broccoli, peas, tomatoes, and Brussel sprouts.